evan-goode/mania/README.md

 To point Mania to a different configuration file, use `--config-file <file>`.

-- `username <username>`: your TIDAL username.
-If this is not specified, Mania will ask at runtime.
-Default value is empty.
-- `password <password>`: your TIDAL password.
-Again, if this is not specified, Mania will ask.
-Default value is empty.
 - `quality <quality>`: default value is `lossless`.
 Possible values are `master` (MQA in a FLAC container, usually 96 kHz, 24 bit), `lossless` (44.1 kHz, 16 bit FLAC), `high` (~320 kbps VBR AAC), and `low` (~96 kbps VBR AAC).
 If the content you request isn't available in the specified quality, Mania will try to download the "next best" option (`master` > `lossless` > `high` > `low`).
 Note that `master` and `lossless` requires a TIDAL HiFi subscription.
 - `output-directory <path>`: where to put downloaded music.
 Default value is `.` (your working directory when you run Mania).
 - `by-id`: find something using its ID instead of searching TIDAL.
 For example, `mania album --by-id 79419393`.